 Information about abuse and neglect can be found in Appendix 1.
-Please see Section 5 for further guidance on Peer on Peer abuse, Appendix 5 for additional information about domestic abuse, female genital mutilation (FGM), 'honour based abuse/violence' (HBV) and forced marriage, Appendix 6 for information about private fostering, Appendix 7 for information about Radicalisation and Extremism and Appendix 8 Child Criminal Exploitation: county lines.
+Please see Section 5 for further guidance on Peer on Peer / Child on Child abuse, Appendix 5 for additional information about domestic abuse, 'honour based abuse/violence' (HBV) including female genital

-There will be occasions when you suspect that a child may be at risk, but you have no 'real' evidence.
-The child's behaviour and or appearance may have changed, their attendance at school/college may have reduced, their ability to concentrate and focus may have altered or you may have noticed other physical but inconclusive signs.
+There will be occasions when you suspect that a child may be at risk, but you have no 'real' evidence or that the child may need support with their mental health.
+The child's behaviour and or appearance may have changed, their attendance at school/college may have reduced, their ability to concentrate and focus may have altered or you may have noticed other behavioural and or physical but inconclusive signs.
 In these circumstances, you should try to give the child the opportunity to talk.
 The signs you have noticed may be due to a variety of factors and it is fine to ask the child if they are alright or if you can help in any way.